Idowu-Gbolahan/Resolving-Overlapping-CIDRs-in-AWS/README.md

 ## Full Case Study

-A complete, professionally formatted technical case study document, including architecture diagrams, full configuration walkthrough, and implementation guide — is available in this repository.
+A complete, professionally formatted technical case study document, including architecture diagrams, full configuration walkthrough, and implementation guide, is available in this repository.

 [Full Documentation for this project](https://github.com/Idowu-Gbolahan/Resolving-Overlapping-CIDRs-in-AWS/blob/main/DOCUMENTATION%20FOR%20RESOLVING%20OVERLAPPING%20CIDRs%20IN%20AWS.pdf)